5 min read

 6 min read

-If public utilities are regulated, how could Sustainability be a real competitive frontier?
-And, isn’t Environmental, Social and Governance (ESG) / Sustainability just a cost these companies must endure — much like taxes?
+How could Sustainability be a real competitive frontier if public utilities are regulated?
+And, isn’t Environmental, Social, and Governance (ESG) / Sustainability just a cost these companies must endure — much like taxes?

-One might think that the answer to these questions is “yes,” however …
+However, one might think that the answer to these questions is “yes,” however…

-Companies competing for capital could benefit by their ESG/Sustainability efforts for real ROI reward
+Companies competing for capital could benefit from their ESG/Sustainability efforts for real ROI reward

 As the ESG / Sustainability field continues to evolve into mainstream business and communications practices, it is becoming noticeable that some utility sector leaders have been quietly bridging their company’s sustainability program successes into their investor relations (IR) communications strategy.

-The maturing ESG / Sustainability field appears to have had a profound impact to-date on the utilities sector — electricity, gas and water — at large and on individual company competitive behavior.
+The maturing ESG / Sustainability field appears to have had a profound impact on the utility sector — electricity, gas, and water — at large and on individual company competitive behavior.

-When I conducted my first research using AlphaSense a year ago, the utilities sector had the greatest volume of ESG / Sustainability investor disclosure.
+When I conducted my first research using AlphaSense a year ago, the utility sector had the most significant ESG / Sustainability investor disclosure volume.
 I recently revisited this observation to see what another AlphaSense search might find.
-I looked for Sustainability-related references by U.S. publicly traded utilities, in a limited search of just their annual proxy statements and IR presentations over the past year.
+I looked for Sustainability-related references by the U.S. publicly traded utilities in a limited search of just their annual proxy statements and IR presentations over the past year.
 The results: